vsbuffalo/bprime/fits/README.md

 to create directories/links for model fitting.
 Then,

     $ cd model_spec
-    $ bash snakemake_runner.sh -c model_spec.json
+    $ snakemake data -j1 --configfile ./model_spec.json
+    $ snakemake mle -j1 --configfile ./model_spec.json

+to calculate the data summaries and fit the model.

-to run.
-Note that the JSON files must specify files with an extra `../` since these are run one directory deeper than the JSON files are in.
+Note that the JSON model specification files must specify files with an extra `../` since these are run one directory deeper than the JSON files are in.